thatoddmailbox/roamer/README.md

 `roamer` is a tool that makes handling database migrations easy.
 It's mainly inspired by [alembic](https://alembic.sqlalchemy.org) and [golang-migrate](https://github.com/golang-migrate/migrate).

-It's available as a command-line tool that can be used with any programming language; however, if you're using Go, you can also embed roamer directly into your program.
+It's available as a command-line tool that can be used with any programming language or framework; however, if you're using Go, you can also embed roamer directly into your program.

 > Note: While the command-line interface is mostly stable, the Go API should not be considered stable quite yet!
 It's possible that a future release of roamer might change the Go API; however, if that does happen, the breaking change would be released in a new minor version.